akshaybahadur21/Emojinator/Emojinator_V3/readme.md

 ### Functionalities
-1) Tensorflow's object detection API for training SSD with MobilnetV1
-1) Filters to detect hand.
+1) Mediapipe Hand Detection.
 2) CNN for training the model.
+3) OpenCV for vision-based modeling.

 ### Python  Implementation